victorhunguyen/made-mistakes-gatsby/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Made Mistakes incorporates icons from [The Noun Project](https://thenounproject.com/).
-Icons are distributed under Creative Commons Attribution 3.0 United States (CC BY 3.0 US).
-Home by Mahmure Alp from the Noun Project

 Made Mistakes incorporates photographs from [Unsplash](https://unsplash.com).